heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 {Provide instructions for creating a branch when making changes to the cloned repository.}

+#### Commit message

+{Provide specifications on how you want contributors to format their Git commit messages.}

 #### Creating and submitting pull requests

 {Provide instructions for creating and submitting pull requests.
 This section can also detail instructions for code reviews as pull requests ad code reviews go hand-in-hand.
 Also, if applicable, you can provide a link or input the pull request template that you want contributors to use.}